FransFaase/RawParser/docs/simple_parser.md

 A text buffer simply consist of a pointer to the input text together with its length.
-For parsing it also keeps the current position, with a character pointer into the buffer for the current position.
+For parsing it also keeps the current position, with a character pointer into the buffer (in the member `info`) for the current position.
 To calculate the column position in presence of tab-characters, the tab size needs to be known.
 This results in the following definition for a text buffer:
 ```c
 typedef struct text_buffer text_buffer_t, *text_buffer_p;
 struct text_buffer